web2project/web2project.github.io/_modules/events.md

 Creating an Event in Web2project can be done at anytime from anywhere in the system by selecting “New Event” in the upper right hand corner.
 You simply name the event, give a brief description, select the relevant project, invite members, at set the recurrence schedule.
 If you set a recurring event, Web2project will automatically add it to all invitee’s calendars and email a notification immediately.

-Q> Although every Event can be attached to a Project, there is no Events tab on the View Project screen.
+{% include icon-question.html %} Although every Event can be attached to a Project, there is no Events tab on the View Project screen.
 It will likely be developed in Head and released as a patch at a later date.

 <a href="/assets/docs/events/addedit.png"><img src="/assets/docs/events/thumb-addedit.png" /></a>